 Source: Library of Congress, The federal pillars

-Madison was true to his word.
-He managed to overcome Patrick Henry's opposition and got elected to the House of Representatives in the First Congress.
-There he led the effort to get amendments approved by the Congress and sent to the states for ratification.7
+Madison was true to his promises during the ratification debate to modify the now-implemented Federal Constitution.
+First he had to overcome Patrick Henry's opposition and get elected to the House of Representatives for the First Congress.
+There James Madison led the effort to get amendments approved by the Congress and sent to the states for another ratification process.

 Between June-August 1789, Madison maneuvered 17 amendments through the House of Representatives.
 Each got the required 2/3 vote for approval.
 He assumed the wording of the Constitution would be revised, but ultimately all amendments were appended to the original wording.